electricimp/LIS3MDL/README.md

 ## setScale(*scale*)

 Sets the full-scale range that the LIS3MDL should measure values across.
 Returns the actual scale selected.
+The device starts with a full-scale range of 4 gauss by default.

 *scale* is an integer with value 4, 8, 12, or 16.
 Each value represents a maximum magnitude measured in gauss (e.g. 4 represents a ±4 gauss range).
 This input must be one of the four allowable values.
 Any other input value will be rounded down to the nearest legal value.